kbariotis/documer/README.md

 **Training:**

-First, we tokenize the document and keep only our key words(All words starting with an uppercase letter) in an array.
-We store that array in our DB(See example schema below).
+First, we tokenize the document and keep only our key words (All words starting with an uppercase letter) in an array.
+We store that array in our DB.

 **Guessing:**